 W1AW/KH6 was on the air for one week starting February fifth from various locations around the state.
 Hawaii will be on the air again starting Dec 17 for one more week.
 Contact KH6LC if you want to participate.

 The Kauai ARC website is: http://www.kauaiarc.org/ See webpage for details of all events and a map.
-Kauai Amateur Radio Club meets on the first Monday of the month at 7 PM which will be august 4th.
+Kauai Amateur Radio Club meets on the first Monday of the month at 7 PM but because of the Labor day Holiday will be September 8th.
 Congratulations to the folks who passed their FCC exams on June 28th.
 The next License Study Sessions and Exams is Saturday Sept 6th

 Please don’t forget the Saturday breakfast at The Feral Pig (formerly The Tiki Room and Main Street Diner) located in Harbor Mall at Nawiliwili.
 Folks begin arriving around 0730.
 Remember to get your parking ticket validated (while the attendant is hardly ever there for Saturday breakfast, it's a good idea to validate just in case).

 The Emergency ARC website is: http://earchi.org/event_listing.html EARC meets on the 3rd Tuesday at 7PM at the Fleet Reserve Association (FRA) Branch 46, located at 891 Valkenburgh St. Come early as parking is always tight.
 The next meeting is September 16th.

 Their Mini Field Day will be on September 20, Saturday at the Maunalua Bay(Hawaii Kai) Boat Ramp.

 The annual EARC Swap Meet is set for October 18th.